 3. Engagement and outcomes

-A college end-of-course survey should also attempt to directly measure the student experience, including student engagement and how the course satisfied learning outcomes.
+A higher education end-of-course survey should also attempt to directly measure the student experience, including student engagement and how the course satisfied learning outcomes.

 These questions can help instructors and administrators better understand a course’s ability to engage students and further knowledge: